-When safety training requires employees to demonstrate knowledge and skills in performing hazardous procedures or using safe practices, an attendance roster may not be legally sufficient to document the training.
+When safety training requires employees to demonstrate knowledge, skills, and abilities (KSAs) in performing hazardous procedures or using safe practices, an attendance roster may not be legally sufficient to document the training.

-Technical safety training should include a formal certification.
+Technical safety training should include formal written certification that KSAs have been achieved.
 Certification of training usually involves issuing a certificate of competency or qualification.
 According to ANSI Z490.1-2016, Section 7.4, Issuing Certificates, recommended certification of training should include: